kbase/kb_sdk/README.md

     kb-sdk validate

-Add your repo to [GitHub](http://github.com) (or any other public git repository), from the ContigCount base directory:
+Add your repo to [GitHub](http://github.com) (or any other public git repository), from the MyContigFilter base directory:

-    cd ContigCount
+    cd MyContigFilter
     git init
     git add .
     git commit -m 'initial commit'